 It's important to note that Maryland's cap has no effect on economic damages resulting from medical malpractice.
 Those include compensation for past medical expenses, payment for ongoing medical care, reimbursement for lost income, and compensation for any harm to the plaintiff's ability to earn a living.

-If you're looking for more specifics on Maryland's medical malpractice laws and how they apply to your potential case, it may be time to discuss your situation with an experienced medical malpractice attorney in your area.
+If you're looking for more specifics on Maryland's medical malpractice laws and how they apply to your potential case, it could be time to discuss your situation with an experienced medical malpractice attorney in your area.